JonnySpruce/striot-nodes/README.md

 Start Node-RED from the terminal with the command `node-red`, and there will be a new section of nodes labelled **StrIoT**, where you will find all supported nodes for the [StrIoT](https://github.com/striot/striot/) system.

 Simply drag and drop the nodes onto the canvas, and double click on a node to edit its properties and add code etc.

+### Examples

+There are also example flows in the [examples](examples) directory, which you can import into Node-RED to see how the flow is structured and the code is written.
+The files output by the [StrIoT GUI](https://github.com/JonnySpruce/striot-gui) tool are also included for each example, and can be run using the `docker-compose up` command in the directory of the example you want to run (**Note:** [Docker](https://www.docker.com/) must be installed).

 ### Exporting